How it works

 - Lock and unlock a device

-To learn more about these operations, see the Device management API in our MobileID API reference documentation.
+To learn more about these operations, see the MobileID device management API in our ReuseID API reference documentation.